METALS & MINERALS

 Safety

-We’re proud of our people for Safety, as always, comes first.upholding our Purpose and Values to responsibly source these commodities.
-Safety is one of our key priorities in the workplace.
+We are proud of our employees who uphold our Purpose and Values to responsibly source these products.
+This responsibility takes many forms.
+Safety is one of our top priorities in the workplace.

-Industry recognition validates how seriously Raglan Mine and Sudbury INO take this matter.
-Most recently, in May 2023, Nickel Rim South Mine (NRS), part of our Sudbury INO, was awarded the 2022 John T. Ryan National Trophy for Metal Mines for the best safety performance in Canada from the Canadian Institute of Mining, Metallurgy and Petroleum (CIM).
+Most recently, in May 2024, Fraser Mine, part of our Sudbury INO, was awarded the 2023 John T. Ryan National Trophy for Metal Mines for the best safety performance in Canada from the Canadian Institute of Mining, Metallurgy and Petroleum (CIM).

 To maintain our industry-leading performance, we have asked our employees to keep the safety conversation going with the following Speaking SafeWork series.